 - Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by
+Somebody may abuse or neglect a child by inflicting

-inflicting harm or by failing to act to prevent harm.
-Children may be abused in the family or in an
+harm or by failing to act to prevent harm.
+Children may be abused in the family or in an institutional or

-institutional or community setting by those known to them or, more rarely, by others (e.g. via the
+community setting by those known to them or, more rarely, by others (e.g. via the internet).
+They may be

-internet).
-They may be abused by an adult or adults or by another child or children.
+abused by an adult or adults or by another child or children.

-- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in Appendices A.
+- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators

+that a child may be being abused can be found in Appendices A.

 - Any child in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here".
+Staff should always maintain an attitude

+of "It could happen here".

-- There are also a number of specific safeguarding concerns that we recognise our pupils may experience (go to Annex A pg.
+- There are also a number of specific safeguarding concerns that we recognise our pupils may experience (Appendix A pg.
 32);

-- bullying including cyberbullying
+- o bullying including cyberbullying

-- child missing from education
+- o child missing from education

 - o child missing from home or care

-- child sexual exploitation
+- o child sexual exploitation

-- Children with family members in prison
+- o Children with family members in prison

-- 'County Lines'
+- o 'County Lines'

 - Criminal Exploitation of children

-- domestic abuse
+- o domestic abuse

 - o drugs and substance misuse

 - On Line safety

-- o fabricated or induced illness
+- fabricated or induced illness

-- o faith abuse
+- faith abuse

 - female genital mutilation (FGM)

-- o forced marriage
+- forced marriage

-- gangs and youth violence
+- o gangs and youth violence

 - o gender-based violence/violence against women and girls (VAWG)

+- Harassment and discrimination

+- o Homelessness